bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

 ---
 ### MagenicMetrics.MetricServiceOptions.TableName

- Gets or sets the name of the table that contains the properties for [MagenicMetrics.IMetric].
+ Gets or sets the name of the table that contains the properties for [MagenicMetrics.IMetric](#MagenicMetrics.IMetric).

 **Value:** This is the name of the table.